Overview: Creative pebble stepping stones

 Finished stepping stone

-Making a do-it-yourself stepping stone begins with setting attractive stones in a bed of dry mortar.
+Making DIY stepping stones begins with setting attractive stones in a bed of dry mortar.

 Alice Medley loves to create works of art from the pebbles she collects.
 And she was generous enough to invite us into her garage workshop to show us how to make these beautiful pebble mosaic stepping-stones.
 She uses a “dry-set” technique that makes it easy to change or adjust the pattern as you go without having to dig the stones out of wet mortar.